 Training Program in Pediatric Cardiology at Yale

-The Pediatric Cardiology Fellowship at Yale University School of Medicine is a three-year program designed to train board-eligible pediatricians for a career in academic pediatric cardiology.
-The Fellowship's strength results from a balance between extensive clinical exposure to a broad spectrum of congenital and acquired heart defects and cardiac arrhythmias, and active clinical or basic research.
+The Pediatric Cardiology Fellowship Program at Yale University School of Medicine is a three-year program designed to train board-eligible pediatricians for a career in academic pediatric cardiology.
+The fellowship's strength lies in the close working relationship between faculty and fellows and a strong emphasis on participatory learning.
+A total of 5 fellows matriculate through the program at any given time.

 John Fahey, M.D.